Government Authorities & Corporate law

 Government supervision and compliance

 Various government authorities and institutions conduct supervision on the compliance with legislation and regulations.
-This can result in imposing sanctions or, as is becoming more customary in competition law, by giving instructions, making arrangements with enterprises about future conduct (commitment decisions) or issuing informal points of view.
+This can result in imposing sanctions or, as is becoming more customary in competition law, by giving instructions, making arrangements with companies about future conduct (commitment decisions) or issuing informal points of view.
 The partners of Legaltree have had broad experience in this.

 In the case of permits, administrative law means of recourse in the form of objection and appeal are customary.
 Legaltree has the specialists in house who are regularly involved in suchlike procedures, particularly in the area of Regulated markets and Sustainable Energy & Environment.